-Dr. Michael Hagenlocher is an Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
-He holds a PhD in Applied Geoinformatics from the University of Salzburg’s Doctoral College GIScience in Austria, which was conducted in close collaboration with Harvard University.
+Dr. Michael Hagenlocher is an Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section of UNU-EHS.

-Previously, Dr. Hagenlocher has worked as a senior scientist at the University of Salzburg’s Department of Geoinformatics (Z_GIS) in Austria, expert for UN-SPIDER, visiting scientist at the Harvard T.H.
-Chan School of Public Health, and lecturer at the University of Tuebingen in Germany.
-Further, he did consultancy work for the European Commission (DG ECHO, DIPECHO), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and the United Nations (UNEP, UNDP).
+Prior to joining UNU-EHS, Dr. Hagenlocher has worked as a researcher at the University of Salzburg’s Department of Geoinformatics (Austria), expert for UN-SPIDER, visiting scientist at Harvard University (USA) and lecturer at the University of Tuebingen (Germany).
+Further, he did consultancy work for the European Commission, GIZ, UN Environment and UNDP.

 Dr. Hagenlocher has received multiple awards, including the “Förderpreis Geoinformatik” by the Technische Universität München in 2016 and the “Sustainability Award” by the University of Tuebingen in 2011.